Najat A. Saliba: In politics

 Najat Saliba became involved politically after the 2020 Beirut Port Explosion.
 She ran in the 2022 Lebanese general election as a new face against the 50-year ruling political class.
 She won a seat in the parliament representing the Maronite sect of the Chouf district.

+On 18 March 2026, Saliba called on Hezbollah to hand over its weapons to the Lebanese government to strengthen the state, arguing that this move was supported by most Lebanese.